 Hearty, healthy and satisfying, this slow cooker turkey soup gets an extra dose of nutrients from naturally sweet Creamer potatoes.
+186 calories and 4 Weight Watchers Freestyle SP.
 Thank you to The Little Potato Company for helping me share this recipe with you.

-There’s rarely a time that soup doesn’t sound like a good idea to me.
+There's rarely a time that soup doesn't sound like a good idea to me, and this slow cooker turkey and potato soup is no exception.
 Right after graduating from college, my parents and I visited friends who were living in Zimbabwe.
 Since these friends were working for the Canadian government and it was part of their job to host diplomatic dinners, they had an in-house chef.
 The man was a wizard with soups.

 Not only did he rock the soup game, but he was an expert at using every last leftover in the fridge, effortlessly turning them into delicious meals.
 I was always curious to see which leftovers from last nights dinner were going to end up in the lunch time soup.
 Vegetables, chicken, fish…whatever he had, he turned it into a soup spiked with spices and herbs for flavor.

 I think he would have approved of this soup because it is one of those meals that came to be by staring into the fridge and figuring out a way to use up extra ingredients.
 Truth be told, that's how most of my ground turkey soup recipes come to be!

 I actually browned the ground turkey, cooked the onions and garlic and chop up the vegetables the night before.
 In the morning, I threw everything together in the slow cooker, set it on low and let it do its magic.